Automattic/jetpack/projects/js-packages/components/components/layout/use-breakpoint-match/README.md

 ### operator

-An Single or Array of operator to match less, equal or greater than breakpoint.
+A Single or Array of operators to match less, equal, or greater than the breakpoint.

 In Array, it matches against the same index from breakpoint.